simpleinjector/Documentation/source/advanced.rst

         typeof(AsyncCommandHandlerDecorator<>),
         c => c.ImplementationType.Name.StartsWith("Async"));

-However, since the *AsyncCommandHandlerDecorator<T>* solely has singleton dependencies (the *Func<T>* is a singleton), and creates a new decorated instance each time it’s called, we can even register it as a singleton itself:
+However, since the *AsyncCommandHandlerDecorator<T>* solely has singleton dependencies (the *Func<T>* is a singleton), and creates a new decorated instance each time it's called, we can even register it as a singleton itself:

 .. code-block:: c#